azhar0100/Stats-js/Readme.md

     }

 #### BootControl
-These packages can control the whole boot process.Core is a bootControl package.I dont think you will ever need it but just in case.When the `create` method is called then this is used.PostBoot packages are not under its control.
+These packages can control the whole boot process.You can actually access core from here.It is normally recommended to avoid using this type of package so that the program may stay stable.It requires you to manually run the boot process.

     Package:{
         name : 'some unique name',